intel-analytics/ipex-llm/ppml/trusted-cluster-serving/scala/docker-graphene/README.md

-# trusted-cluster-serving
+# Trusted Cluster Serving
+SGX-based Trusted Big Data ML allows user to run end to end Intel Analytics Zoo cluster serving with flink local and distributed cluster on Graphene-SGX.

-Please mind the ip and file path settings, they should be changed to the ip/path of your own sgx server on which you are running the programs.
+*Please mind the ip and file path settings, they should be changed to the ip/path of your own sgx server on which you are running the programs.*

 ## How To Build
 Before run the following command, please modify the pathes in the build-docker-image.sh file at first. <br>